-Kasinthula Cane Growers’ Association (KCG) is a smallholder sugar cane project located in an inhospitable region of southern Malawi.
+Kasinthula Cane Growers’ Association (KCG) is a smallholder sugar cane project located in southern Malawi.

 In Malawi, long droughts occasionally result in famine, and the twice-yearly rains often bring floods.
 Literacy levels are low and poverty is widespread.
 Most people live in basic mud huts with thatched roofs and few can afford to keep livestock.
 Families eke out a living growing maize, cassava or rice, while others earn cash from sugar cane or cotton, or by labouring on nearby sugar plantations.

 I understand that Fairtrade is all about business.
 It means that we get an extra payment by the Premium and access to international markets.Alfred Buta, Kasinthula Cane Growers’ Association

 KCG was set up in 1996 as part of a joint venture with the Malawi government and a nearby sugar mill, now operated by Illovo Sugar.
 An area of largely unproductive land was converted to sugar cane production to increase the supply of raw cane to the mill while providing an income for 282 subsistence farmers.
 The initiative now also provides employment for nearly 800 permanent and seasonal field workers.

 KCG receives a Fairtrade Premium of $60/tonne for all Fairtrade sales.
 Premium funds have been invested in improving productivity and in healthcare, clean water, education and other projects to alleviate poverty in the community.
 For example: